richs2101/axfetch/README.md

 ---

-To uninstall this, do this : 'curl -fsSL https://raw.githubusercontent.com/richs2101/axfetch/main/uninstall.sh | bash'
+To uninstall this, do this : `curl -fsSL https://raw.githubusercontent.com/richs2101/axfetch/main/uninstall.sh | bash`

 ## 📥 Install